CSCfi/open-source-policy/POLICY.md

 ## 5. Publish your software together with the license

-Unless there are specific reasons to choose otherwise, use the popular GitHub repository to release and host code.
+Unless there are reasons to choose otherwise, use the established GitHub repository to release and host code.
 Attach your project to the company organisation at GitHub (https://github.com/cscfi).
 Customers might have their own repositories to use so please check with them first.

 The license file should be attached and displayed following the practices set up by the repository.
 In addition to the license file, you should put a license and copyright notice at the start of each source file, stating what license it carries and who holds the copyright.
 This lessens the risk of the code getting disconnected from its license and reduces ambiguity when there are large programs and multiple releases.